raghavtalwar/Red-Team-Operations/06 - Privilege Escalation (TA0004)/Dump Hashes with the Elevated Agent.md

 #### Tags: [[06 - Privilege Escalation (TA0004)]] [[Empire C2]]

 ## Overview
-- Goal: Use our elevated agent gained by exploiting  to pull password hashes using mimikatz.
+- Goal: Use our elevated agent gained by exploiting [[Unquoted Service Path Enum & Exploitation|Unquoted Service Path]] to pull password hashes using mimikatz.

 ### Operating via Agent or PowerShell
 Always check for the following: